-Learning Objective: 02-04 Describe how a firm chooses which consumer group(s) to pursue with its marketing efforts.
+- Learning Objective: 02-04 Describe how a firm chooses which consumer group(s) to pursue with its marketing efforts.

+Topic: Steps in Market Segmentation

-- 40. In 2006, Walmart announced that it would begin selling organic food products.
-In doing so, Walmart was probably trying to
+- 39. In 2006, Walmart announced that it would begin selling organic food products.
+In doing so, Walmart was most likely trying to

 - A. gain government subsidies.

 - B. attract a different market segment.

 - C. reduce its costs.

 - D. save the environment.

 - E. offset cost-based pricing pressure.